RV propane detector lifespan | When should you replace them?

 - Electrochemical sensor technology – detects carbon monoxide & other forms of combustible gas such as propane & natural gas.

-- Easy to install – combo smoke and gas alarm is powered by a 120VAC wall outlet with 9V battery backup
+- Easy to install – combo smoke and gas alarm is powered by a 120VAC wall outlet with a 9V battery backup

 - The low battery warning feature indicates when the battery needs replacement.